govau/content-guide/_search-engines/on-page-optimisation.md

 ---
-title: "On-screen optimisation"
+title: "On-page optimisation"
 order: 3
 exclude_from_search: true
 ---

-On-screen optimisation is the content that is displayed to users on the screen, including:
+You can help guide people to the content that is relevant to certain keywords through the process of on-page optimisation:
-- URLs
-- meta titles and descriptions
-- headings
-- page content
-- links
-- images

 ### URLs